 “I just want to say one word to you, Ben.
 Just.
 One.
 Word.
 Are you listening?
 Plastics.
 There’s a great future in plastics.”

 Fifty years after Mr. McGuire uttered these prophetic words to an unenthused Ben Braddock in the 1967 movie The Graduate, plastics are used to make everything from children’s toys to car parts and athletic wear to exfoliants.
-Plastics are lightweight and inexpensive to produce, qualities that can also make plastics a throw-away item.
+Plastics are lightweight and inexpensive to produce, qualities that can also make them a throw-away item.
 That disposability could present a threat to aquatic life in Midwestern lakes and streams.

 What Are Microplastics?

-Microplastics are plastic particles less than 5 millimeters in diameter that come from a wide range of sources including soaps, synthetic clothing and textiles, Styrofoam™, and degraded pieces of plastic litter such as bottles and bags (see box below).
+Microplastics are plastic particles less than 5 millimeters in diameter that come from a wide range of sources including soaps, synthetic clothing and textiles, Styrofoam™, and degraded pieces of plastic litter such as bottles and bags (see sidebar).
 Microplastics often enter lakes and streams as larger pieces of plastic trash that break down over time.
 Smaller pieces can also be carried on and deposited by the wind.
 Effluent from wastewater treatment plants often carries the microbead exfoliants that go down the bathroom drain and the fleece and nylon lint from our laundry machines that can pass through the treatment filters and into lakes and streams.

 A primary concern about microplastics is their potential to harm aquatic organisms.
 Microplastics continue to break down into smaller and smaller particles, which can be ingested by anything from tiny plankton and mussels to larger fish and birds.
 But how microplastics affect those who eat them is not fully understood.
 Some organisms can eliminate some shapes and sizes of microplastics from their bodies, but others, especially fibers––the most common microplastic type observed during this study––can tangle into tight balls and become lodged in an organism’s gut.